 - 8C- Treatment, early stage, neo-adjuvant, advanced and metastatic.

 - 8D- Special Treatment situations, triple negative, pregnancy, inflammatory breast cancer.

 I’m Dr. Steven Halls, MD,FRCPC, a radiologist in Canada.
 My main website is halls.md.
 I made a Breast Cancer Risk Calculator in year 2000, and a few years later I started this website on Breast Cancer.
-I also have a hobbies website on halls.ca, and my software development of the Talking Moose is on Talkingmoose.ca.
+My two hobby websites are halls.ca, and my software development of the Talking Moose is on Talkingmoose.ca.
 I did breast cancer research during the first half of my career at the Cross Cancer Institute in Edmonton, along with a lot of oncologic imaging.
 Now in the second half my career, I work in Camrose, Alberta, Canada as a radiologist, where I continue to do mammography and breast cancer biopsies and staging and followup scanning every day.
+(How to complain)